snowplow/snowbridge/docs/documentation/configuration/transformations/overview.md

 # Transformations Configuration Overview

 You can configure any number of transformations to run on the data one after another - transformations will run in the order provided.
 (You can repeatedly specify the same transformation more than once, if needed.)
-All transformations operate on a single event basis.
+All transformations operate on a single message basis.

 If you're filtering the data, it's best to provide the filter first, for efficiency.

-If you're working with Snowplow enriched events, you can configure scripting transformations, or any of the built-in transformations, which are specific to Snowplow data.
+If you're working with Snowplow enriched messages, you can configure scripting transformations, or any of the built-in transformations, which are specific to Snowplow data.

 If you're working with any other type of data, you can create transformations via scripting transformations.